 - The baby may have difficulty feeding and taking drinks.
 This is because the baby is ill and becomes tired easily.
 The baby may struggle to breathe and to feed at the same time.

-Typically, symptoms peak in severity 2-3 days after starting.
+Typically, symptoms are worst 2-3 days after starting.
 The severity of the illness can vary from mild (being a bit worse than a heavy cold) to severe with serious breathing difficulties.
 After peaking, symptoms then usually gradually ease and go within 1-2 weeks.
 An irritating cough can linger a bit longer.
-In some cases the irritating cough may grumble on for several weeks after the other symptoms have gone.
+In some cases the irritating cough may grumble on for several weeks after the other symptoms have gone - up to 4 weeks.

 Some children develop wheezy chests and coughs more easily after a bout of bronchiolitis, especially when they have a cough or a cold.
 This is called post-bronchiolitic syndrome and usually goes away in time.
 In a minority of cases the wheezy symptoms may develop on and off for several years, particularly with coughs and colds.